Paul-Lecomte/railquest/README.md

 The project includes a backend built with Node.js and an interactive frontend built using React.js, TailwindCSS, and Material Tailwind.

+For storage reasons the mongoDB server is hosted locally if this web app would be deployed a real server will be hosted.

 ## Table of contents
 * [RailQuest](#railquest)
     * [About the project](#about-the-project)